Sail Sand Point Staff

 SSP Staff are essential to all that goes on at Sail Sand Point.
 We are responsible for day-to-day operations and implementing long-term goals, and we strive to live up to your highest expectations, both on and off the water.
 Please let us know if we can do anything differently to help us achieve this goal!

 Year-round staff create and oversee Sail Sand Point’s programs, are responsible for day-to-day operations, maintain the facilities and fleets, and interact with our community on a daily basis.
 Our small year-round staff works under the guidance of the Board of Directors.

 Sail Sand Point relies on its stellar team of seasonal staff to run our programs, such as sail camps/classes, Open Boating, and coaching.
-Sail Sand Point is fortunate to have such an enthusiastic and dedicated group of instructors and dockmasters!
+Sail Sand Point is fortunate to have such an enthusiastic and dedicated group of instructors, coaches, and dockmasters!
 If you are interested in a seasonal position at SSP, you can find more information here.

 Executive Director: Mary Anne Ward

 Mary Anne has been the Executive Director of SSP since 2015.
 Prior to coming to SSP, Mary Anne worked in Chicago, where she was the Event Director at Chicago Match Race Center, an organization that hosts and supports world-class race events.
 Previously, she was the Regatta Chairman at the Lake Eustis Sailing Club, a nonprofit community sailing center in Florida.
 An experienced entrepreneur, Mary Anne also successfully founded two education companies prior to working in the sailing world.